Go paperless and pay your bill the convenient, earth-friendly way.GET STARTED →

 Is a heat pump the same thing as a swamp cooler or evaporative cooler?

-Where does the funding for incentives come from?
+Where does the funding for rebates come from?

-How do I get an incentive check if I'm a rental property owner or landlord?
+How do I get a rebate check if I'm a rental property owner or landlord?

 What is the status of my application, and when can I expect to receive my check?